Sliman4/slimebook/book/lvl1/fts.md

 - **$BLACKDRAGON** is a [memecoin](../lvl3/memecoins.md) that doesn't have a particular use case as of yet, but some people like it and buy it for fun

+If you see something like "NEP-141 token" on some website, don't worry about a scary name, NEP-141 is a technical standard for FTs on NEAR, all FTs on NEAR are `NEP-141`[^1] tokens.

 ## How to get tokens

 - **Buy** them on an [online exchange](../lvl2/exchanging-tokens-ref.md) or from someone